KTest-VN/lps_paper/docs/imputation/array_imputation.md

     - Imputation panel
     - Pseudo-array VCFs

-??? info "Array imputation workflow"
+!!! info "Array imputation workflow"
     ![](../assets/img/pseudo-array-workflow.png)
     The reference panel (VCF) was used directly as the phasing reference for pseudo-array genotype data (VCF) and was additionally indexed using **Minimac3** to produce the required m3vcf files for imputation.
-Phasing was performed prior to imputation, with intermediate results stored in BCF format.
+Phasing was performed prior to imputation using **SHAPEIT5**, with intermediate results stored in BCF format.
 Imputation was then carried out using **Minimac4**, generating the final imputed VCF outputs.

 ### Prepare imputation reference

 !!! code
-    This script extracts a reference panel, phases pseudo SNP array data using [Shapeit5][7], and prepares the reference for imputation by indexing it in [Minimac3][8] format.
+    This script extracts a reference panel, phases pseudo SNP array data using [SHAPEIT5][7], and prepares the reference for imputation by indexing it in [Minimac3][8] format.

     ```bash linenums="1"
     --8<--